Hawaii hotspot

 The Hawaiʻi hotspot is a volcanic hotspot located near the namesake Hawaiian Islands, in the northern Pacific Ocean.
 One of the best known and intensively studied hotspots in the world, the Hawaii plume is responsible for the creation of the Hawaiian–Emperor seamount chain, a 6200 km mostly undersea volcanic mountain range.
 Four of these volcanoes are active, two are dormant; more than 123 are extinct, most now preserved as atolls or seamounts.
 The chain extends from south of the island of Hawaiʻi to the edge of the Aleutian Trench, near the eastern coast of Russia.

 While some volcanoes are created by geologic processes near tectonic plate convergence and subduction zones, the Hawaiʻi hotspot is located far from plate boundaries.
 The classic hotspot theory, first proposed in 1963 by John Tuzo Wilson, proposes that a single, fixed mantle plume builds volcanoes that are then cut off from their source by the movement of the Pacific plate.
 This causes less lava to erupt from these volcanoes and they eventually erode below sea level over millions of years.
-According to this theory, the nearly 60° bend where the Emperor and Hawaiian segments within the seamounts was caused by shift in the movement of the Pacific Plate.
+According to this theory, the nearly 60° bend in the chain was caused by a shift in the direction of movement of the Pacific Plate.
 Studies on tectonic movement have shown that several plates have changed their direction of plate movement because of differential subduction rates, breaking off of suducting slabs, and drag forces.
 In 2003, new investigations of this irregularity led to the proposal of a mobile hotspot hypothesis, suggesting that hotspots are prone to movement instead of the previous idea that hotspots are fixed in place, and that the 47-million-year-old bend was caused by a shift in the hotspot's motion rather than the plate's.
 According to this 2003 study, this could occur through plume drag taking parts of the plume in the direction of plate movement while the main plume could remain stationary.
 Many other hot spot tracks move in almost parallel so current thinking is a combination of these ideas.